Maksone34334/WINDROSESWAP/README.md

 ## Setup

-To add this MCP server to Claude Desktop (or similar MCP client), you'll need to:
+To add this MCP server to your MCP client, you'll need to:

 **1. Clone this repo**